rsmalberca/rsmalberca/README.md

 # 💫 About Me
 Hey!!
 I'm Renzo San Martin, Junior Full Stack Developer.
 I am passionate about building innovative and user-friendly applications that enhance the digital experience.
 My proficiency in both front-end and back-end development allows me to create seamless and efficient web solutions that meet client needs.
 I have a strong foundation in programming languages such as HTML5, CSS3, and JavaScript, as well as experience with web development frameworks like React.
 With a keen eye for detail and a constant drive to learn and improve my skills, I am dedicated to creating high-quality code that delivers exceptional results. <br><br>Let's connect and collaborate on your next project!<br>

+## 🔬 Why me?
+There are several reasons why I believe I would be a valuable addition to your team:

+🎯 Versatility

+🎯 Dedication to Quality

+🎯 Passion for Learning

+🎯 Strong Communication Skills

+Overall, I am confident that my skills, dedication, and passion for web development make me a strong candidate for any Full Stack Developer position.
+I am excited about the opportunity to contribute to your team and help bring your projects to life.

 # 💻 Tech Stack
 <table><tr><td valign="top" width="33%">